 Commercial products that are proprietary/non-FOSS cannot be expected to be freely shared, re-used and studied.
 They are simply not sold on those terms either philosophically or legally.
 When one purchases proprietary products, one agrees to these terms even if one is not explicitly aware of what the terms are.
 Proprietary products are explicitly about ensuring that creators get paid—and allowing users to freely copy and share material will not allow that.
 This is not limited to film DVDs.
 Pretty much any proprietary product forbids copying and sharing—Windows OS (any non FOSS distribution), playstation/xbox games, or songs cds (or cassettes) etc. are all examples of this.

-As for dd being “low-level”—“low-level” is quite an abstract concept.
+dd being “low-level”—“low-level” is quite an abstract concept.
 It could mean anything from at the hardware level to a “low level programming language”. dd is still a user-space tool, so it sits on top of system libraries, and hardware firmware.
 So for cases where the system libraries and hardware firmware allow a bit for bit copy, dd works, for cases like this where it doesn’t, dd does not.

 Have you had a chance to read through the stackexchange link?
 It contains information on the ioctl bits, and includes a link to the discussion about their addition to allow reading cdroms etc. There’s not much more to add here.

 I saw the GetBusKey() in the source code.
 I will take a look at that later.